mantidproject/mantid/docs/source/release/v4.2.0/indirect_geometry.rst

   for plotting for the relevant tabs.
 - Improved the output plotting options so that they now show the workspace currently selected.
   The options have also been made more consistent across the interface.
+- Improved the format of Abins HDF5 files to include readable set of advanced parameters.
+Values in the AbinsParameters module have been re-organised into a logical heirarchy; user scripts may need to be modified to match this.

 Diffraction Interface